Keeper991/html-css/README.md

-# kakao-clone
+# html-css

-Kakao Desktop App Clone(feat.
+Learning about HTML & CSS (feat.
 NomadCoder)

+Planning to make kakao-clone with HTML & CSS.